Enrolment for Italian, European or non-EU students with Italian residence and a foreign diploma

 If you are a non-EU student, you must hand over at SASS your residence permit as well.

-Please note: if you hold a student residence permit and you decide to withdraw from studies you will not be able to enrol again in the same course or in any other course.
+Please note: if you hold a student residence permit and you decide to withdraw from studies you will not be able to enroll again in the same course or in any other course.

 If you choose to apply for a single teaching unit